Robert Thomas Flower, 8th Viscount Ashbrook

-Robert Thomas Flower, 8th Viscount Ashbrook (1 April 1836 – 9 March 1919) was an Irish aristocrat, Lieutenant-Colonel in the British Army, and inventor.
+Robert Thomas Flower, 8th Viscount Ashbrook (1 April 1836 – 9 March 1919) was an Anglo-Irish peer, Militia officer, and inventor.

 Biography

 Early life

 Robert Thomas Flower was born on 1 April 1836 at Castle Durrow, Durrow, County Laois, Ireland.
-His father was Henry Jeffrey Flower, 5th Viscount Ashbrook (1806–1871) and his mother, Frances Robinson (1803-1886).
+His father was Henry Jeffrey Flower, 5th Viscount Ashbrook (1806–1871) and his mother was Frances (1803-1886), daughter of Sir John Robinson, Baronet.
 He had three sisters and two brothers, Henry Jeffrey Flower, 6th Viscount Ashbrook (1829–1882) and William Spencer Flower, 7th Viscount Ashbrook (1830–1906).

 Career

-He gained the rank of Lieutenant-Colonel in the service of the 4th Battalion in the Prince of Wales's Leinster Regiment.
+He was commissioned into the part-time Royal Queen's County Rifle Militia (later 4th Battalion, Prince of Wales's Leinster Regiment (Royal Canadians)) as a Lieutenant on 6 June 1859 and resigned on 15 December 1888 as a Major with the honorary rank of Lieutenant-Colonel.

 He invented an easy-to-use handloom for the unskilled and disabled, and a latch-hook needle that speeds up the weaving process.
 The techniques were used by Yvo Richard Vesey, 5th Viscount de Vesci (1881–1958), who opened a carpet factory and hired women to do the weaving.
 The carpets were sold at Harrods in London and at Marshall Field's in Chicago.
 They furnished the Mansion House, Dublin, the grandstand at Ascot and RMS Titanic.

-He became the 8th Viscount Ashbrook and the 9th Baron Castle-Durrow on 26 November 1906.
+He became the 8th Viscount Ashbrook and the 9th Baron Castle-Durrow on the death of his brother on 26 November 1906.